-The history of the Crusades to the Holy Land in the eleventh, twelfth and thirteenth centuries are an important chapter in the history of Western Christendom, European history and Islamic and Middle Eastern history; in short, the Crusades are what we call 'a moment in world history'.
-We will study it focusing on four main themes.
-The first involves the preaching and the call for a Crusade, the background and conditions of the eleventh century in Europe, the march to the Holy Land, the main groups participating, the conquest of Jerusalem and the settlement of the Crusaders in states and cities.
+The course material is organized around four main themes.
+The first consists of the following topics: the preaching and the call for the first Crusade, the background in and eleventh century Europe, the march to the Holy Land, the main groups participating in the march, the conquest of Jerusalem and the settlement, the Crusaders states and cities.
 The second theme is the economic foundations of the Crusaders states.
-We will talk about the feudal system as a socio/economic/political system which transplanted itself into the Middle East through the Crusades and compare it with the Islamic iqta; we will also study cultivation and agricultural patterns in the Middle East and Europe and trade, Islamic and Christian, and the effect of the Crusades on the development of the Italian cities and the Mediterranean trade as a whole.
+We will talk about the feudal system as a socio/economic/political system which was transplanted from Europe to the Middle East and compare it with the Islamic iqta', cultivation methods and agricultural patterns in the Middle East and Europe, trade and the effect of the Crusades on the development of the Italian cities and the Mediterranean trade as a whole.
 The third theme is the institutions created in the Holy Land by the Crusaders, mostly those of the Latin Kingdom of Jerusalem.
-These include political, social and legal institutions which will be studied in comparison to similar Islamic institutions.
-Our fourth and last theme will be the political developments.
-Here we will begin with the Second crusade following the fall of Edessa, the Battle of Hattin and the elimination of the kingdom of Jerusalem in the interior, as well as the Third and the Fourth crusades.
+These include political, social and legal institutions, investigated in comparison to similar Islamic institutions.
+Our fourth and last theme will be the political developments in the Holy Land.
+Here we will begin with the Second Crusade following the fall of Edessa in 1143, the Battle of Hattin and the elimination of the kingdom of Jerusalem, the loss of the interior and the survival of the coastal cities, as well as the Third and the Fourth Crusades.
 We will end with the liquidation of the Crusaders enterprise in the Holy Land in 1291 and the developments in the Islamic Middle East in its aftermath.